About Rachel

 Rachel and her students collaborated with Ben Blount of Evanston, IL on an artist’s book titled “An (Other)”.
 This is Ben in his studio, Make.

-Rachel's artist’s books—which address personal, environmental and social issues—are available from her online shop as well as from Vamp and Tramp Booksellers, Booklyn, Abecedarian Artists’ Books, The Minnesota Center for Book Arts shop and 23Sandy Gallery.
+Rachel's unique and limited edition artist’s books are available from her online shop as well as from Vamp and Tramp Booksellers, Booklyn, Abecedarian Artists’ Books, The Minnesota Center for Book Arts shop and 23Sandy Gallery.
 Her work can be found in public & institutional collections across the US including The Whitney Library, The Newberry, Parsons, Bainbridge Island Museum of Art, Baylor University, Yale University, University of Central Florida, Savannah College of Art and Design, CalPoly, University of Chicago, The Berkeley Environmental Design Library, Miami University, Tufts University, Scripps College and many more (see the full list below).
 Her work has been exhibited regionally, nationally, internationally at venues such as The San Francisco Center for the Book, The American Association for the Advancement of Science, in Washington, D.C., Kasko Gallery in Basel, the Florence Biennale and the Deiglan Gallery in Akureyi, Iceland.
-Her socially engaged project, Flock, explores the particularities of our human relationship with birds by inviting community participants to become birdwatchers and artistic collaborators.
-Rachel was the 2009 recipient of the Service-Learning Faculty Award for the State of Florida from Florida Campus Compact and the following year, delivered a Ted talk about her practice, “Green Art” at Tedx Orlando.
-(CV available below).
+Her socially engaged project, Flock, explores the particularities of our human relationship with birds by inviting community participants to become birdwatchers and artistic collaborators, most recently in Seyðisfjörður, Iceland.
+Rachel was the 2009 recipient of the Service-Learning Faculty Award for the State of Florida from Florida Campus Compact and the following year, delivered a Ted talk about her practice, “Green Art” at Tedx Orlando (link below).

 Follow rachel on instagram @bearwithjetpack